tiffgerst/cosmwasm-book/src/actor-model/idea.md

 Let's imagine two contracts:

-1. The `MmoCurrency` contract mentioned before, which can perform the `Transfer` action, allows transferring some `amount` of currency to some `receiver`.
+1. The `MmoCurrency` contract mentioned before, which can perform the `Transfer` action, allowing the transfer of some `amount` of currency to some `receiver`.
-2. The `WarriorNpc` contract, which would have some amount of our currency, and he would be used by our MMO engine to pay the reward out for some quest player could perform.
+2. The `WarriorNpc` contract, which would have some amount of our currency, and it would be used by our MMO engine to pay the reward out for some quest players could perform.
 It would be triggered by `Payout` action, which can be called only by a specific client (which would be our game engine).

-Now here is an interesting thing - this model forces us to make our MMO more realistic in terms of the economy that we traditionally see - it is because `WarriorNpc` has some amount of currency, and cannot create more out of anything.
-It is not always the case (the previously mentioned `cw20` has a notion of Minting for this case), but for the sake of simplicity let's assume this is what we want.
+Now here is an interesting thing - this model forces us to make our MMO more realistic in terms of the economy that we traditionally see - it is because `WarriorNpc` has some amount of currency, and cannot create more out of nothing.
+This is not always the case (the previously mentioned `cw20` has a notion of Minting for this case), but for the sake of simplicity let's assume this is what we want.

-To make the quest reasonable for longer, we would make a reward for it to be always between `1 mmo` and `100 mmo`, but it would be ideally `15%` of what Warrior owns.
-This means that the quest reward decreases for every subsequent player, until Warrior would be broke, left with nothing, and will no longer be able to payout players.
+To make the quest reasonable for longer, we would make a reward for it to always be between `1 mmo` and `100 mmo`, but it would ideally be `15%` of what Warrior owns.
+This means that the quest reward decreases for every subsequent player, until Warrior would be broke, left with nothing, and no longer able to payout players.

 So, what would the flow look like?
 The first game would send a `Payout` message to the `WarriorNpc` contract, with info on who should get the reward.
-Warrior would keep track of players who fulfilled the quest, to not pay out the same person twice - there would be a list of players in his state.
-First, he would check the list looking for players to pay out - if he is there, he will finish the transaction with an error.
+Warrior would keep track of players who fulfilled the quest, to not pay out the same person twice - there would be a list of players in its state.
+First, it would check the list looking for the player who is due to be paid out - if he is there, it will finish the transaction with an error.

 However, in most cases the player would not be on the list - so then `WarriorNpc` would add him to the list.
-Now the Warrior would finish his part of the task, and schedule the `Transfer` action to be performed by `MmoCurrency`.
+Now the Warrior would finish its part of the task, and schedule the `Transfer` action to be performed by `MmoCurrency`.

-But there is the important thing - because `Transfer` action is actually part of the bigger `Payout` flow, it would not be executed on the original blockchain state, but on the local copy of it, to which the player's list is already applied to.
-So if the `MmoCurrency` would for any reason takes a look at `WarriorNpc` internal list, it would be already updated.
+But this is the important thing - because `Transfer` action is actually part of the bigger `Payout` flow, it would not be executed on the original blockchain state, but on the local copy of it, to which the player's list is already applied to.
+So if the `MmoCurrency` would for any reason take a look at `WarriorNpc` internal list, it would be already updated.

 Now `MmoCurrency` is doing its job, updating the state of Warrior and player balance (note, that our Warrior is here just treated as another player!).
 When it finishes, two things may happen:

-1. There was an error - possibly Warrior is out of cash, and it can nevermore pay for the task.
-In such case, none of the changes - neither updating the list of players succeeding, nor balance changes are not applied to the original blockchain storage, so they are like they never happened.
-In the database world, it is denoted as rolling back the transaction.
+1. There was an error - possibly Warrior is out of cash, and it can no longer pay for the task.
+In that case, none of the changes - neither updating the list of players, nor balance changes are applied to the original blockchain storage, so it is like they never happened.
+In the database world, this is denoted as rolling back the transaction.
-2. Operation succeed - all changes on the state are now applied to the blockchain, and any further observation of `MmoCurrency` or `WarriorNpc` by the external world would see updated data.
+2. Operation succeeds - all changes on the state are now applied to the blockchain, and any further observation of `MmoCurrency` or `WarriorNpc` by the external world would see updated data.

-There is one problem - in this model, our list is not a list of players who fulfilled the quest (as we wanted it to be), but the list of players who paid out (as in transfer failure, the list is not updated).
+There is one problem - in this model, our list is not a list of players who fulfilled the quest (as we wanted it to be), but the list of players who were paid out (as in transfer failure, the list is not updated).
 We can do better.

 ## Different ways of handling responses